Join us for an

 Stephen Ministers are trained and supervised in their care-giving.
 Prior to enrolling in the 50-hour training program, a potential Stephen Minister must complete an application (see Forms, below) and an interview with the Stephen Ministry leadership team.
 Upon successful completion of these steps a candidate is enrolled in our church-sponsored Stephen Ministry training program.
 Caring individuals from within WMPC and the surrounding community participate in leading our training.
 Upon completion of the training, new Stephen Ministers are commissioned to serve and begin their two-year commitment to one-on-one caregiving.
 To explore becoming a WMPC Stephen Minister, contact Lisa Hebacker or anyone wearing a blue Stephen Ministry badge.

-Stephen Ministry is currently training a new class of Stephen Ministers.
-The training commenced with an Opening Retreat on Friday evening, January 10 and Saturday, January 11, 2014.
-Regular training sessions began on Monday night, January 13, and will continue every Monday night through April.
-The Closing Retreat will be held on Saturday, May 3, and Commissioning of new Stephen Ministers is scheduled for Sunday, May 4.
+The 2015 Stephen Ministry training class will begin with an opening retreat on Friday evening, January 9 and Saturday, January 10.
+Regular training sessions begin on Monday night, January 12, and will continue every Monday night through April.
+The closing retreat will be held on Saturday, May 2, and Commissioning of new Stephen Ministers will be on Sunday morning, May 3.
+Find an application packet here.

 Leadership Coordinator: Anne Simons